amejiarosario/amejiarosario.github.io/source/_posts/2012-09-13-backbone-js-for-absolute-beginners-getting-started-part-2.md

 title: "Backbone.js for absolute beginners - getting started (part 2: Models, Collections and Views)"
 date: 2012-09-13 00:08
 comments: true
-categories: [backbonejs, javascript]
+pageviews__total: 149923
+pageviews__recent: 238
+pageviews__avg_time: 3846
+photos:
+  - /images/Backbone_for_beginners_part2_300x250.png
+  - /images/BackbonesforBeginners_728x360.png
 toc: true
+#categories: [backbonejs, javascript]
+tutorial__order: 2
+tags:
+  - backbonejs
+  - javascript
+  - tutorial_backbonejs
+categories:
+  - Technologies
+  - Web Development
 ---

-This tutorial builts on top of the first part and continue with BacboneJS's Models, Collections and Views.
+This tutorial builts on top of the [first part](/blog/2012/09/11/backbone-dot-js-for-absolute-beginners-getting-started/) and continue with BacboneJS's Models, Collections and Views.

 <!--More-->
-(updated: 2014-10-13)

-# BackboneJS II

-The part 1 of this tutorial is [here](/blog/2012/09/11/backbone-dot-js-for-absolute-beginners-getting-started/)

-## 2. Todo App in Backbone
+# Todo App in Backbone

 After completing this example app, you will have experience and basic understanding of all the modules of Backbone!

 (Updated: 2013-02-02, 2013-11-24)
 Notice: This tutorial was written using Backbone v.0.9.x, now version 1.1.x or later are out.
-However, all the principles exaplained here applies for both.
+However, all the principles explained here applies for both.

-### 2.1.- Todo app Boiler plate
+**Todo app Boiler plate**

 Let's start again with the initial [HTML file](https://raw.github.com/amejiarosario/Backbone-tutorial/439ff34409dfc01adca7f9f96efcd726295f1aac/backbone-tutorial.html) used on 1.1.
 Now, instead of div#container let's add the following HTML code: